CVA6 RISC-V Virtualization: Architecture, Microarchitecture, and Design Space Exploration: Design Space Exploration: Evaluation

 \mypara{GTLB Setup.} To assess the GTLB functional performance speedup, we ran the full set of benchmarks for seven distinct setups: (i) Linux virtual/hosted execution for the baseline \textit{cva6-16} (\textit{baseline}); (ii) Linux virtual/hosted execution for the \textit{cva6-32} (\textit{hosted-32}); (iii) Linux virtual/hosted execution for the \textit{cva6-16-gtlb-8} (\textit{hosted-16-gtlb-8}); (iv) Linux virtual/hosted execution for the \textit{cva6-32-gtlb-8} (\textit{hosted-32-gtlb-8}); (v) Linux virtual/hosted execution for the \textit{cva6-16-gtlb-16} (\textit{hosted-16-gtlb-16}); and (vi) Linux virtual/hosted execution for the \textit{cva6-32-gtlb-16} (\textit{hosted-32-gtlb-16}).

 \mypara{GTLB Performance Speedup.} Mibench results are depicted in Figure \ref{fig:mibench_gtlb}.
 We normalized results to \textit{baseline} execution.
 We highlight a set of takeaways.
 Firstly, the \textit{hosted-16-gtlb-8} and \textit{hosted-16-gtlb-16} scenarios have similar results across all benchmarks with an average percentage performance speedup of about 2\%; therefore, there is no significant improvement from configuring the GTLB with 16 entries over 8 when the L1 TLB has 16 entries.
-Secondly, the \textit{hosted-32-gtlb-8} setup presents the best performance, i.e., maximum performance increase of about 7\% for the \textit{susanc} (small) benchmark; however, at a non-negligible overall cost of 20\% in the hardware resources.
-Surprisingly, the hosted execution with 32 entries and a GTLB with 16 entries (\textit{hosted-32-gtlb-16}) perform slightly worst compared with an 8 entries GTLB (\textit{hosted-32-gtlb-8}).
-For instance, for the \textit{susane} (large) benchmark the \textit{hosted-16-gtlb-8} setup achieves a 6\% performance increase while the \textit{hosted-16-gtlb-16} only 5\%.
+Secondly, the \textit{hosted-32-gtlb-8} setup presents the best performance, i.e., a maximum performance increase of about 7\% for the \textit{susanc} (small) benchmark; however, at a non-negligible overall cost of 20\% in the hardware resources.
+Surprisingly, the hosted execution with 32 entries and a GTLB with 16 entries (\textit{hosted-32-gtlb-16}) perform slightly worst compared with an 8 entries GTLB (\textit{hosted-32-gtlb-8}). \bs{We have also collected microarchitectural hardware events on the CVA6.
+We noticed a slight increase in data cache misses for the \textit{hosted-32-gtlb-16} compared to the \textit{hosted-32-gtlb-8} of roughly 10\% in some benchmarks (e.g., \textit{susanc-large}), which explain why the GTLB with 16 entries performs worse than the GTLB with 8 entries.} For instance, for the \textit{susane} (large) benchmark the \textit{hosted-16-gtlb-8} setup achieves a 6\% performance increase while the \textit{hosted-16-gtlb-16} only 5\%.
 Finally, the \textit{hosted-32} achieves a performance increase in line with \textit{hosted-16-gtlb8} and \textit{hosted-16-gtlb16} configurations.